 Built into shapes of bears, lizards, panthers, deer and water spirits, effigy mounds are earthen sculptures that had deep meaning for the people who built them.
 Some were burial mounds.
 Others had a significance that reflected their beliefs and worldviews.
 But each one that survived the onslaught of agriculture and development serves as a gateway to the stories and the spirits of those who built them.

 Today, Wisconsin has 4,000 effigy mounds, the largest concentration in the world, and at one point may have had as many as 20,000.
-Before Europeans arrived, it’s estimated that Madison, or Teejop, as the Ho-Chunk call it, had more than 1,500 effigy mounds.
+Before Europeans arrived, it’s estimated that Madison, or Teejop (Dejope), meaning "four lakes" that the Ho-Chunk used to reference the land now called Madison, had more than 1,500 effigy mounds.
 There are approximately 200 remaining.

 Finding Effigy Mounds in Madison

-Several Madison parks contain effigy mounds including Bear Mound, Burrows, Hudson, Vilas, Edna Taylor Conservation parks, as well as Forest Hill Cemetery.
-UW-Madison has 38 effigy mounds on campus and at the Arboretum along Lake Wingra.
+Several Madison parks contain effigy mounds including Bear Mound, Burrows, Hudson, Vilas, and Edna Taylor Conservation parks, as well as Forest Hill Cemetery.
+UW-Madison has 38 effigy mounds on campus, including six on Picnic Point, and at the UW Arboretum along Lake Wingra.

 Elsewhere in Dane County, Indian Mound Conservation Area in McFarland, Pheasant Branch Conservancy in Middleton, Yahara Heights County Park and Governor Nelson State Park are among the areas with effigy mounds visible from hiking trails.